cfosprof/reading-notes/201/class-01.md

 ### 4. What Elements does a “typical” website include?

+`<head>, <header>, <nav>, <main>, <article>, <section>, <div>, <aside>, <footer>, <p>`

 ### 5. How does metadata influence Search Engine Optimization?

+Including a description with keywords relating to the content of your page because it has the potential to help it appear higher in relelvant searches performed in search engines--although keywords are often ignored in search engines now because of spammers filling lists with irrelevant keywords.

 ### 6. How is the `<meta>` HTML tag used when specifying metadata?

+It is used in the `head` of a document, where we can assign values to attributes like name and content.

 ### 1. What is the first step to designing a Website?

 ### 2. What is the most important question to answer when designing a Website?

 ### 1. Why should you use an `<h1>` element over a `<span>` element to display a top level heading?

 ### 2. What are the benefits of using semantic tags in our HTML?

 ### 1. Describe 2 things that require JavaScript in the Browser?

 ### 2. How can you add JavaScript to an HTML document?

 </details>